-Montenegro: Oil-gas exploration environment impact risks, concessionaires under monitoring15.
-March 2016. / SEE Energy News
+Montenegro: Oil-gas exploration environment impact risks, concessionaires under monitoring, SEE Energy News

 Concession for oil-gas exploration in Montenegro Adriatic coast, which was already given to two international concessionaires, raised the fierce opposition of local and regional environment groups.
 Environment impact analysis show additional risks and harsh conditions for concessionaries that will be under strict monitoring.